isomerpages/moe-zhenghuapri/_zhps-experience/CCE/CCE Framework.md

 | Care          | We care for ourselves and our belongings.<br>We care for and respect others – we treat others the way we want to be treated.<br>We care for our school and community.                                                                                               |
 | Collaboration | We participate actively in group activities.<br>We practise good communication skills.<br>We organise ourselves well to achieve our shared goals.<br>We are open to different points of view.<br>We achieve our shared goals by tapping on one another’s strengths. |
 | Excellence    | We give of our best in whatever we do.<br>We take responsibility for our learning.                                                         |

+Leaders of character do the right thing for the right reasons even when no one is watching.
+Values, social-emotional competencies and leadership skills are taught, caught and lived out in authentic experiences, e.g. CCE lessons, various subject lessons, Values-In-Action (VIA), National Education (NE) core events, Lifelong Learning Programme (LLP), Applied Learning Programme (ALP), co-curricular activities (CCA), school-based initiatives and student leadership development (SLD) programmes.

+ZHPS leverages the Learn-Apply-Reflect approach to help students better able live out school core values and demonstrate their leadership qualities:

+*   <u>Learn</u>: Explicit teaching and intentional integration of CCE across the curriculum and co-curriculum

+*   <u>Apply</u>: Authentic platforms across the curriculum and co-curriculum, where students can serve their home, school and community, are provided for students.
+Students are consulted on various aspects of school life and given opportunities to lead and initiate VIA projects, advocate for sustainable living, elect student leaders and conduct school-wide sharing on school values, cyber wellness, NE Core Events and CCA experiences.
+Students apply what they have learnt by living out the school values and demonstrating social-emotional competencies and leadership skills

+*   <u>Reflect</u>: Students engage in regular reflection on what they have learnt and how they have applied their learning.
+Students set learning and character goals and assess themselves and give feedback to their peers in relation to these goals and success criteria.

+To enable CCE to thrive, ZHPS has created a school environment that is physically and emotionally safe, supportive and affirming, characterized by positive teacher-student relationships and peer relationships, high expectations of students and a belief in students’ ability to grow and change for the better.
+For example, the one-to-one conversations between Form Teachers (FTs) and students have helped FTs to better understand their students and provide the necessary support.

+We have also built up a strong school-home-community partnership, with educators, parents/caregivers, peers, and community partners as role models.
+For example, during the schools holidays, parents/ caregivers are roped in to reiterate key messages on cyber wellness.